namadoa/namadoa/README.md

 <br />

-I'm **Nicolás Amado Aristizabal** 🤵🏻 , a student of geological engineering and Data Science from Bogotá, Colombia .
-Currently I'm working in the Geoscience Museum of Faculty of Mines | National University of Colombia.
+I'm **Nicolás Amado Aristizabal** 🤵🏻 , a geological engineer and Machine Learning Engineer from Bogotá, Colombia .
+Currently I'm working as a machine learning engineer and doing my Msc. degree in computer science, I'll finish this program at the end of 2024.

 In this repository you can find some projects that I have developed along my undergrade studies and others about my learning process.